YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

 ## Quick start-up examples

-The below gives an example to use SPAGxE<sub>CCT</sub> to analyze binary trait.
+The following example illustrates how to use SPAGxE<sub>CCT</sub> to analyze a binary trait, with genotype data input provided in the R matrix format.

 ```
 library(SPAGxECCT)